DRE2N/erethon-docs/src/content/docs/QuestsXL/actions.md

 ```

 ## spawner
 Currently only triggers a spawner.
-Spawners can be set-up in Aether. <br>This will be expanded in the future.
+Spawners can be set-up in Aether.
+This will be expanded in the future.

 ### Parameters: